← Guides

 5. Play the songs live, then export for your PRO

 That export is only as good as the splits you entered back in step 3.
 Front-load the data, and filing live-performance royalties becomes a download instead of a research project.
+For the full walkthrough of songs, splits, and the export, see Releases and royalties.
+When those royalties (or any other income) land, split income and pay your band so everyone's share is tracked in the Band Bank.

 Stuck on a split or an ISWC you can't track down?
 Email us at hello@artisthq.app — we'll point you the right way.